Weighted Projective Lines and Rational Surface Singularities: The Total Space

 \begin{thm} If $0\neq\ox\in\bL_+$, then $p^*\cV$ is a tilting bundle on $T^{\ox}$. \end{thm} \begin{proof} As above, when possible we drop all $\ox$ from the notation.
 The generation argument is identical to the argument in \ref{tilting on stack T}.
-The Ext-vanishing is also similar, namely if we denote $\cF:=\cO_{\bX}\oplus\cO_{\bX}(\oc)$ then,
+The Ext-vanishing is also similar, namely writing $\cF\colonequals f^*\cV=\cO_{\bX}\oplus\cO_{\bX}(\oc)$ then there is a chain of isomorphisms

 which is zero by \ref{tilting on stack T} since $q^*\cF$ is a summand of $q^*\cE$. \end{proof}